GaloisInc/cardano-network-service-assurance/TODO/2023-08-11-cardano-node-service-assurance-review.md

 ### Implemented analyses

 * `header` arrival times
-* times when a peer requests a block (fetch request).
-We only record who requests the block but we don't store the sender (is this right? or is this the other way around).
+* times when a sampler requests a block (fetch request).
-* times when we downloaded a block from a peer (as above we only get the peer that requested the block)
+* times when we downloaded a block from a peer
 * block adoption times,  sizes of blocks and length of the blockchain.

 #### Prometheus metrics